Brazilian three-banded armadillo: Reproduction

 The mating season lasts from October to January, during which there is a brief courtship before mating.
 The female carries the young for a gestation period of 120 days at the end of which single, blind offspring is born.
 The newborn’s armor is soft, but its claws are fully developed, and it can walk and roll into a ball within hours of birth.
 The armor hardens by the third or fourth week, around the same time the eyes and earflaps open.
 The young armadillo is weaned at 10 weeks and reaches sexual maturity at 9–12 months.

 Threats

-The defense system of the Brazilian three-banded armadillo makes it safe from the majority of predators.
+The defense system of the Brazilian three-banded armadillo makes it safe from the majority of predators such as Ocelots.
 Adult pumas and jaguars are the only South American mammals powerful enough to be a natural threat.
 The real danger to armadillos is the destruction of their habitats to make room for livestock.
 In addition to this, this species is facing a dual threat of heavy hunting pressure and habitat loss.
 Due to its tendency to ball up when threatened, this species is frequently collected for food, which has resulted in significant population declines across its range.
 Additionally, growing agriculture, mining, and charcoal collecting have devastated and damaged its habitat.